-If this switch is checked, which it is by default, if the preview window is in the middle of updating a render, and you render the scene to the picture viewer, the real-time preview render will be pause until the main render is complete.
+If this switch is checked and if the preview window is in the middle of updating a render, and you render the scene to the picture viewer, the real-time preview render will be paused until the main render is complete.
 This is to avoid the possible situation of two renders occurring simultaneously.

-When checked, the rendered result from the real-time preview will also be shown in the viewport (note: the scene is not actually rendered to the viewport; instead, the preview image is copied to the viewport).
-You don't have to have the real-time preview window open to show the render in the viewport, but the preview must not be paused.
+When checked, the rendered result from the real-time preview will also be shown in the viewport (note: the scene is not actually rendered to the viewport; instead, the rendered preview image is copied to the viewport).
+The real-time preview window must be open to show the preview render in the viewport, if the window is closed this feature will halt.

 If you select this item, then whenever the real-time preview window is resized the render will be resized to fit the window.
 (This does not alter the render size in the main render settings.)
 Depending on the size of the preview window compared to the actual render proportions, non-rendering borders may be shown in the preview window.
 You can adjust the opacity of these borders in the main Cycles 4D preferences.

 This menu contains a list of the devices available for rendering in the preview window.
 From here you can select which device Cycles 4D will use for rendering.
 The options depend on the devices you have installed but will always contain the CPU and CUDA.

 If you select CUDA or OpenCL as the render device, the menu is extended to include all the CUDA or OpenCL devices found on the system:

 Then you can select which device to use for the preview window render.
 Note that this does not have to be the same device selected in the main Cycles 4D render settings, so you can render on different devices in the picture viewer and the real-time preview.

 By default all CUDA or OpenCL devices are selected but you can turn one or more off to use only specific devices in the preview.
 If you uncheck all of them, the preview window will default to the CPU.